Art Gallery Banner

 The Singer by Edward Onslow Ford - right sideThe Singer by Edward Onslow Ford - right side - colourThe Singer by Edward Onslow Ford - frontThe Singer by Edward Onslow Ford - left

-Astonishingly, these four photographs were the only pictures of The Singer that I was ever able to find, apart from a couple of tiny images accompanying its official description on the Tate website.
+Astonishingly, these four photographs were the only pictures of The Singer that I was ever able to find, apart from a couple of tiny images accompanying its official description on the Tate website (a few more have appeared there since then, accompanying a special feature about The Singer and Applause).
 Even from these few pictures it was clear that The Singer, with its beautifully observed figure, ornate decoration and gilding and carefully strung harp, was a remarkable piece of workmanship.
 Even so, seeing the real statue for the first time gave me an even greater respect for Ford’s skill.

 The following 30 photos are by Leem.
 Permission is granted to copy, distribute and/or modify these images under the terms of the GNU Free Documentation license, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license can be found in the Wikimedia Commons entry “GNU Free Documentation License”.